Are you curious if your female ball python is pregnant?

-Keep in mind; female ball pythons can retain the sperm from the males for a long period if conditions aren’t favorable in the wild.
+Keep in mind; female ball pythons can retain the sperm from the males for an extended period if conditions aren’t favorable in the wild.

-In captivity, this isn’t usually a problem, but you do keep this in mind.
+This isn’t usually a problem in captivity, but you do keep this in mind.

-You may find no signs of pregnancy right after mating but then see it later on.
+You may find no signs of pregnancy right after mating but then see it later.

 When you see all these signs, your snake is likely pregnant.

 Watch for the pre-lay shed and begin counting 30 days after this shed.